 To make the head, gather the cloth around the ball and bind it with a piece of twine.

 Allow the corners to droop, then use a black Sharpie marker pen to design two eyes on the head.
-Make a quick loop at the top and thread a longer length of string through it.
+Make a quick loop at the top and thread a longer string length through it.
 And you are ready to go with your cute little linen ghost.

-Use white linen napkins and splatter fake blood on them to make them look extremely creepy for your visitors.
+Use white linen napkins and splatter fake blood to make them look highly creepy for your visitors.

-You can choose to spread the linen napkin on the dining table and serve dishes to really bring the Halloween creepy vibes.
-This is a great idea for anyone to make the place represent 'flesh and blood' with minimal costs.
+You can spread the linen napkin on the dining table and serve dishes to bring the creepy Halloween vibes.
+This is an excellent idea for anyone to make the place represent 'flesh and blood' with minimal costs.

 Transform a white pillow into a mummy pillow using cheesecloth and black felt.
 You can search online for some great inspiration.
-They're very cute, in our opinion!
+They're adorable, in our opinion!

 Now that you know all about the best halloween bedroom ideas, let’s take a look at a few frequently asked questions.